solidiquis/erdtree/README.md

 ### Hardlinks

-If multiple hardlinks that point to the same inode are in the same file-tree, both will be included in the output but only one is considered when computing overall disk usage.
+If multiple hardlinks that point to the same inode are in the same file-tree, all will be included in the output but only one is considered when computing overall disk usage.

 ### Symlinks